peteryxu/aqd-cli-workshop/workshop/01b-advanced-setup-topics.md

 As Amazon Q CLI is an open source project, I was able to use it to review the source files and create a list of available settings.
 The following list is what was produced.
 I have not had a chance to review them all, and they will change over time.

+* chat.defaultAgent (agent) - Allows you to set the default agent when starting Amazon Q CLI.
+The agent refers to the name of the agent you define when you run the "q agent create" command.
 * chat.enableNotifications (boolean) - Enable notifications for chat (default: false)
 * chat.greeting.enabled (boolean) - Show greeting message when starting chat (default: true)
 * chat.editMode (string) - Set the edit mode for the chat interface